 - AG20 Contracts to buy or sell non-financial items do not meet the definition of a financial instrument because the contractual right of one party to receive a non-financial asset or service and the corresponding obligation of the other party do not establish a present right or obligation of either party to receive, deliver or exchange a financial asset.
 For example, contracts that provide for settlement only by the receipt or delivery of a nonfinancial item (eg an option, futures or forward contract on silver) are not financial instruments.
 Many commodity contracts are of this type.
 Some are standardised in form and traded on organised markets in much the same fashion as some derivative financial instruments.
 For example, a commodity futures contract may be bought and sold readily for cash because it is listed for trading on an exchange and may change hands many times.
 However, the parties buying and selling the contract are, in effect, trading the underlying commodity.
 The ability to buy or sell a commodity contract for cash, the ease with which it may be bought or sold and the possibility of negotiating a cash settlement of the obligation to receive or deliver the commodity do not alter the fundamental character of the contract in a way that creates a financial instrument.
-Nevertheless, some contracts to buy or sell non-financial items that can be settled net or by exchanging financial instruments, or in which the non-financial item is readily convertible to cash, are within the scope of the Standard as if they were financial instruments (see paragraph 8). - AG21 A contract that involves the receipt or delivery of physical assets does not give rise to a financial asset of one party and a financial liability of the other party unless any corresponding payment is deferred past the date on which the physical assets are transferred.
+Nevertheless, some contracts to buy or sell non-financial items that can be settled net or by exchanging financial instruments, or in which the non-financial item is readily convertible to cash, are within the scope of the Standard as if they were financial instruments (see paragraph 8). - AG21 Except as required by Ind AS 115, Revenue from Contracts with Customers, a contract that involves the receipt or delivery of physical assets does not give rise to a financial asset of one party and a financial liability of the other party unless any corresponding payment is deferred past the date on which the physical assets are transferred.
 Such is the case with the purchase or sale of goods on trade credit. - AG22 Some contracts are commodity-linked, but do not involve settlement through the physical receipt or delivery of a commodity.
 They specify settlement through cash payments that are determined according to a formula in the contract, rather than through payment of fixed amounts.
 For example, the principal amount of a bond may be calculated by applying the market price of oil prevailing at the maturity of the bond to a fixed quantity of oil.
 The principal is indexed by reference to a commodity price, but is settled only in cash.
-Such a contract constitutes a financial instrument. - AG23 The definition of a financial instrument also encompasses a contract that gives rise to a non-financial asset or non-financial liability in addition to a financial asset or financial liability.
-Such financial instruments often give one party an option to exchange a financial asset for a non-financial asset.
-For example, an oil-linked bond may give the holder the right to receive a stream of fixed periodic interest payments and a fixed amount of cash on maturity, with the option to exchange the principal amount for a fixed quantity of oil.
-The desirability of exercising this option will vary from time to time depending on the fair value of oil relative to the exchange ratio of cash for oil (the
+Such a contract constitutes a financial instrument.